 As an IT organization, replacing your existing single-purpose desktop backup software with a feature rich hybrid EFSS solution saves money and helps you avoid costly downtime associated with loss of access to critical business documents.
 Before renewing your costly back-up application maintenance contract or adding more and more expensive hardware to store back-up files or email attachments, choose a digital transformation for your organization by deploying an EFSS solution.

-IT organizations in large, security-conscious, multi-national enterprises across all industries trust Syncplicity to provide realtime document backup and anytime, anywhere access that end-users demand, without compromising on security, control, or choice of file-storage location.
+IT organizations in large, security-conscious, multi-national enterprises across all industries trust Syncplicity by Axway to provide realtime document backup and anytime, anywhere access that end-users demand, without compromising on security, control, or choice of file-storage location.

 Article Featered in CIOReview: http://storage.cioreview.com/cxoinsight/backup-is-a-feature-not-a-solution-nid-12250-cid-12.htmlcomments powered by Disqus